Where are your clients from?

 Do you take insurance?

 No, we do not take insurance but we have worked hard to forge partnerships with local clinical providers, most of whom take insurance.
+That said, families have worked with their insurance companies in the past who have had success in getting reimbursement.
+There are insurance advocates out there who can help.
+If you need assistance, let us know and we can hook you up with a referral.

 Do you provide refunds?

-While we encourage our clients and families to make a 3 month commitment to working with our team, we bill monthly and do not ask our families and clients to sign a long term contract.
+While we encourage our clients and families to make a 3-month commitment to working with our team, we bill monthly and do not ask our families and clients to sign a long term contract.
 Refunds are considered on a case by case basis.